cocos3d/cocos3d/Templates/Xcode/cocos3d-app-base.xctemplate/README!.txt

 1. Delete the reference to the cocos2d group in the Xcode Project Navigator panel.
 2. Run the install_cocos3d script and identify the new version of cocos2d to be linked.
 3. Add the newly linked cocos2d files to the project by dragging the cocos2d folder from the cocos3d distribution folder to the Xcode Project Navigator panel.
+When prompted for the target to add the source code to, select the `cocos2d` target.

 Creating POD 3D Model Files